Manhunt underway for Florida man, woman wanted in 3 killings

 - "Billy" Boyette and Mary Rice are considered armed and dangerous, police said

-- Boyette is wanted for allegedly killing three people over the past week
+- Boyette is wanted for allegedly killing three people over the past week and shooting a fourth

-(CNN)Authorities are searching for an armed and dangerous man wanted in three slayings and a separate shooting over the past week in southern Alabama and the Florida panhandle.
+(CNN)Authorities are searching for a man and a woman wanted in three slayings and a separate shooting over the past week in southern Alabama and the Florida panhandle.

-William "Billy" Boyette, Jr., 44, is a suspect in the killings of two women in Northwest Florida last Tuesday as well as the alleged murder of another woman in Alabama on Friday, the Escambia County Sheriff's Office said.
+William "Billy" Boyette, Jr., 44, is a suspect in the killings of two women in Northwest Florida last Tuesday as well as the fatal shooting of another woman in Alabama on Friday, the Escambia County Sheriff's Office said.

+Authorities say Boyette is with Mary Barbara Craig Rice, 37, who may have dyed her hair orange.
+The pair are wanted on murder and robbery charges in the killing of Peggy Broz, 52, Friday morning at her home in Lillian, Alabama, according to the Baldwin County Sheriff's Office.
+Authorities say they stole Broz's car and fled to nearby Florida.

+The suspects are armed and considered "very dangerous," the Baldwin County Sheriff's Office said.

-Boyette is also believed to be connected to the shooting of Kayla Crocker, 28, who was shot in a home invasion in suburban Pensacola on Monday morning.
-She sustained a gunshot wound and is currently in the hospital, police told CNN affiliate WEAR-TV.
+The pair also are believed to be behind the shooting of Kayla Crocker, 28, during a home invasion in suburban Pensacola on Monday morning.
+Crocker is currently in the hospital, police told CNN affiliate WEAR-TV.

+Law enforcement said Crocker was randomly targeted about 6:30 a.m.
+Monday by the suspects.
+Her 2-year-old son was present in the house and was unharmed, police said.

+Boyette and Rice allegedly stole Crocker's vehicle and drove to a gas station and then to a Hardee's for breakfast, WEAR reports.

 "We are looking now aggressively for someone who is a killer in our community," Escambia County Sheriff David Morgan said in a press conference.

-Authorities say Boyette is accompanied by Mary Rice, who may have dyed her hair orange.
-Santa Rosa County Sheriff Bob Johnson said Rice will face charges of accessory after the fact.

-The two are considered armed and dangerous, police said, and an extensive search is underway.
-Johnson addressed Boyette directly in a press conference on Tuesday.
+Sheriff Bob Johnson of neighboring Santa Rosa County addressed Boyette directly in a press conference on Tuesday.

 "Mr. Boyette, there are two places you can end up: prison or a cemetery.
 The choice is yours," he said.

-Johnson encouraged Boyette to surrender peacefully to law enforcement or else.
+Johnson cautioned Boyette to surrender peacefully to law enforcement or else.

 "It's game on.
-Our officers are not gonna take a shot from this guy, so he better be prepared," Johnson said.
+Our officers are not gonna take a shot from this guy, so he better be prepared," he said.

-Law enforcement said Crocker was randomly targeted about 6:30 a.m.
-Monday by the suspects.
-Boyette and Rice allegedly stole Crocker's vehicle and drove to a local gas station and then to Hardee's for breakfast, WEAR-TV reports.
+The investigation began January 31, when Boyette was named as a suspect in the killings of Alicia Greer, 30, and Jacqueline Moore, 39.
+The two women were found shot to death in a motel room in Milton, Florida, police said.

+Greer and Boyette had started dating several months ago, her parents Wayne and Kim Lane told CNN affiliate WALA.
+Her mother described Greer as "goofy" and "bubbly" and said she would do anything for anybody, according to WALA.

 Boyette has an extensive criminal history, including accusations of aggravated battery and domestic violence, the Santa Rosa County Sheriff's Office said.